mothur/mothur.github.io/_wiki/chimera.slayer.md

 ## Options

-### search

-The search parameter allows you to specify search method for finding the closest parent.
-Choices are blast and kmer.
-Default=blast.
-If you use the blast option you may want to set the blast location parameter as well (see below).
-The blastlocation parameter allows you to specify the location of your blast executable.
-By default mothur will look in

-\./blast/bin relative to mothur's executable.

-### blastlocation
+### count

-The blastlocation parameter allows you to specify the location of your blast executable.
-By default mothur will look in ./blast/bin relative to mothur's executable.
+If you are using reference=self and provide a [ count file](/wiki/Count_File), mothur will use the more abundant sequences from the same sample to check the query sequence.

+    mothur > chimera.slayer(fasta=stool.trim.unique.good.filter.unique.precluster.fasta, count=stool.trim.unique.good.filter.unique.precluster.count_table, reference=self)

 ### ksize

-The ksize parameter allows you to input kmersize, default is 7, used if search is kmer.
+The ksize parameter allows you to input kmersize, default is 7, used in the kmer search.

 ### realign

 The realign parameter allows you to realign the query to the potential parents.
 Choices are true or false, default true.

-### group

-If you are using reference=self and provide a groupfile, mothur will use the more abundant sequences from the same sample to check the query sequence.

-    mothur > chimera.slayer(fasta=stool.trim.unique.good.filter.unique.precluster.fasta, name=stool.trim.unique.good.filter.unique.precluster.names, group=stool.good.groups, reference=self)

-or if your [ count file](/wiki/Count_File) contains group
-information:

-    mothur > chimera.slayer(fasta=stool.trim.unique.good.filter.unique.precluster.fasta, count=stool.trim.unique.good.filter.unique.precluster.count_file, reference=self)

 ### window